Why Use Thousands of

 & Moriarty!

-As a client, when you can see an asteroid with a pertinent name in your own chart, you are also able to relate more easily to any associated information being imparted to assist you.
+As an astrologer’s client, when you can see an asteroid with a pertinent name in your own chart, you are also able to relate more easily to any associated information being imparted to assist you.

 We astrologers no longer need to look like psychics (not that there is anything wrong with that!) — astrology needs to be appreciated as a rational science so that it can be respected and made more easily available to almost anyone, and should be!